ArthurMatthys/OverRide/level07/walkthrough.md

-So we will spare you a tons of research, ask us if you want to know how we got this:
+So we will spare you tons of research, ask us if you want to know how we got this:
 We will use kind of a buffer overflow.
 The `store` method inside the binary doesn't check the memory where we write.
 So we can write anything almost anywhere.
 After a LOT of digging, we wanted to write a call to `system("/bin/sh")` after the `ret` inside the main function.